 It is understood that from a date yet to be decided the default surcharge is due to be replaced by a new system, which will penalise late payment of VAT and late-filing of returns separately.
 However, no commencement date has been announced for these changes which were legislated several years ago.

 The manner of notification to the VAT office depends on the quantum of the error.

 Net VAT errors of £10,000 or less discovered during a VAT period may be included in the VAT return for that period, as may net errors between £10,000 and £50,000, which do not exceed 1% of the Box 6 figure for the same VAT period.
 Net errors exceeding those limits must be notified separately by completing form VAT 652 or by writing to HMRC.
 Deliberate VAT understatements must always be notified on form 652.

-- The inaccuracy penalty, applies where:there must be an understatement of a VAT liablity (or a false or inflated repayment claim), and
+- The inaccuracy penalty, applies where there is an understatement of a VAT liability (or a false or inflated repayment claim), and

 - The inaccuracy must be careless, deliberate or deliberate and concealed

 - There is a further penalty if HMRC issues a VAT assessment which understates the tax due, and the taxpayer does not take reasonable steps to notify HMRC of the error within 30 days.